Handen

-Handen (also known as Haninge Centrum) is a part of Metropolitan Stockholm and the seat of Haninge Municipality (Haninge Kommun) in Stockholm County in eastern Sweden.
-Handen had around 15 092 inhabitants in 2018.
+Handen (also known as Haninge Centrum) is a part of Metropolitan Stockholm and the seat of Haninge Municipality in Stockholm County in eastern Sweden.
+Handen had around 15,092 inhabitants in 2018.

 Geographically and statistically Handen is a part of the Stockholm urban area.
 Handen has a station on the Stockholm commuter rail system and a large bus station serving great areas of Södertörn.

 Handen is where the municipality seat of Haninge is located.
-Haninge's major shopping center, Haninge Centrum, and the joint campus of KTH and Södertörns Högskola are also located here.
+Haninge's major shopping center, Haninge Centrum, and the joint campus of KTH and Södertörn University are also located here.

 The Övre Rudasjön lake is located just west of the commercial center.